What to eat and drink in Thailand

 The best restaurants in Thailand

 Thailand’s fabulous restaurant scene is more than a match for the flavours showcased on the nation’s streets.
 Watch a sunset, discover your new favourite drink and relax in a welcoming atmosphere with your family and loved ones.
-Some of our favourites restaurants in Thailand include:
+Some of our favourite restaurants in Thailand include:

 - SEEN Restaurant & Bar Bangkok – Located in the Thonburi district, watch the sun set over the Chao Phraya River from this atmospheric rooftop spot.
 Try the red tuna tartare and toast the evening with a cocktail from one of the award-winning mixologists.